Green's Function Approach to Interacting Higher-order Topological Insulators: Stability of higher-order topological phases

 \subsection{Stability against boundary deformation}

 The gapless hinge modes emerge as features indicating the higher-order topology.
 This nomenclature seems to suggest the requirement of a sharp hinge at the boundary, and it raises a natural question as to whether these hinge modes still exist if the boundary does not have a sharp hinge.
-In addition, the bulk-boundary correspondence (BBC) for symmetry-protected higher-order topological phases usually requires the set of boundaries to preserve the same symmetry~\cite{Bernevig_HOTI}, e.g., the four side surfaces in Fig.\ref{fig_hinge}(a) for the model in Eq.\eqref{HOTImodel} need to be related to each other by fourfold rotational symmetry. {This is because the hinge is the direct boundary of 2D surfaces rather than the 3D bulk.
+In addition, the bulk-boundary correspondence (BBC) for symmetry-protected higher-order topological phases usually requires the set of boundaries to preserve the same symmetry~\cite{Bernevig_HOTI,Trifunovic2021}, e.g., the four side surfaces in Fig.\ref{fig_hinge}(a) for the model in Eq.\eqref{HOTImodel} need to be related to each other by fourfold rotational symmetry.
+This is because the hinge is the direct boundary of 2D surfaces rather than the 3D bulk.
 If 2D surfaces are allowed to break the symmetry, one can annihilate the hinge states without closing the 3D bulk gap.
-In reality the crystalline symmetry can be easily broken by the boundary truncation, and it is natural to ask to what extent the hinge modes are stable.
-In this section we show that the existence of hinge modes does not necessarily require all the boundaries to preserve the symmetry, and it does not even require the presence of a physical hinge.}
+In reality the crystalline symmetry can be easily broken by the boundary truncation, and it is natural to ask whether these hinge modes still exist. {In this section we aim to answer whether the existence of hinge states requires the boundaries as a whole to preserve the symmetry, and whether it requires the boundary to have a sharp physical hinge.
+We show that neither of these conditions are necessary for the hinge states to appear.}